se4aiFall2024/ezr/hw3/readme.md

 The results are presented in three main sections: RANK, EVALS, and DELTAS.

 1. RANK:
 - Shows the percentage of times each method achieved a particular rank across all datasets.
+Methods in the same rank performed statistically the same.
+Lower ranks indicate better performance, with rank 0 being the best.
 - exploi/b=True performed best, achieving rank 0 in 94% of cases.
+- explore/b=True performed the second best, indicating that simulating a warm start for initialization improve performance for both exploit and explore methods
 - Random guessing (dumb) achieved rank 0 in 63% of cases, lower than most active learning methods.

 2. EVALS:
 - Displays the average number of evaluations (with standard deviation) for each method at each rank.
-- Most methods (except asIs) used 25-29 evaluations on average.
+- Ignoring asIs, we see all the methods used about 25-29 evaluations on average in rank 0
+  - We see the number of evaluations increases as rank increases, backing up the merit of doing more with less
+  - Still, the average number of evaluations is only 50 at its worse (exploi/b=False at rank 3, which only happened 3% of the time)
 - Random guessing (dumb) used a similar number of evaluations as active learning methods.

 3. DELTAS: